IBM/charts/community/gitlab/README.md

 |  `ingress.tls.enabled`                                              |  `true`                  | TLS is used when set to `true`. |
 ---
 ### certmanager
-> By default, IBM disables the install of `cert-manager` in this chart because it causes serious conflicts with the existing `cert-manager` and its associated CRDs on ICP.
+> By default, IBM disables the install of `cert-manager` in this chart because it causes serious conflicts with the existing `cert-manager` and its associated CRDs on IBM Cloud Private.

 |  Parameter      |  Default  | Description |
 |  :--------      |  :------  | :---------- |